1. What does ME310 mean?

 8. How much do we travel?

 In the beginning we start with team building exercises and design thinking in Porto for a month or so.
-After that, students will travel to Silicon Valley in late October, for Design Thinking workshop in Stanford University.
+After that, students will travel to location around the world in late October, for Design Thinking workshop.
 In that moment, students are assigned to their sponsor and project.
-During the project there might be some travelling in Europe or somewhere else, if the project needs.
-In January, students spend a week in CERN prototyping with electronics and robotics.
 At the end of the project, there’s an International Expo in Silicon Valley, in June, which will take one to two weeks.
 Everything ends up back in Porto, in an Open Day With Industry.
 All together there might be travelling up to one month during the course.
 All the flights and accommodations will be covered by the course fee.
 Please make sure in advance that you don’t have problems of getting a visa or other travelling document to US or other partnering countries.

 9. Who pays all the travelling?